ameliaRTA/t-sp.in/cambridge.md

 You have two options:

 * Clone the repository using `git clone https://github.com/SashLilac/cambridge` in your Terminal
-* Download the .zip archive of the repository at [https://github.com/SashLilac/cambridge/releases](https://github.com/SashLilac/cambridge/releases)
+* Download the .zip archive of the repository at [https://github.com/SashLilac/cambridge/releases](https://github.com/SashLilac/cambridge/releases) and extract it

 From there, head into the repository folder (either `cambridge` or `cambridge-master` depending on which route you took) and execute `love .` - that's all there is to it.